appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 Some actions can modify the `:metric` field. `increment` and `decrement` will add +1 or -1 to it, and you can use `scale` to multiply it with a value: `(scale 1000)` for example.

-You can also tags to events, for example:
+You can also add tags to events, for example:

 ```clojure
 ;; add the "foo" tag to events